Delve into the collections at Powis Castle

 10. The State Coach

-We’ve thousands more fascinating objects, each with an amazing story behind it.
+We have many more fascinating objects, each with a fascinating story to tell.
 Visit us and you’ll be amazed at what you might find.